Asuka Langley Soryu: Evangelion: 3.0+1.0

 In the final film, Evangelion: 3.0+1.0 Thrice Upon a Time, Asuka guides Shinji and Rei before being picked up by Kensuke Aida.
 She lives in a place named Village-3 in Kensuke's house.
 She feels she is no longer human as a result of the changes to her body and lack of aging, growing indifferent to her well-being.
 In the course of the feature film she goes to check on Shinji's distraught and almost catatonic state in silence; Miyamura described hers as the attitude of a mother "who quietly leaves food in front of her son's room to see how he is doing when he is locked up in his room".
 Shikinami eventually forces Shinji, completely helpless and no longer wanting to continue living, to eat by forcibly stuffing food into his mouth.

-When Will's ship AAA Wunder arrives to pick-up Asuka, Shinji insists on going with her.
+When Wille's ship AAA Wunder arrives to pick-up Asuka, Shinji insists on going with her.
 During the final battle in Antarctica Asuka is forced to take off her eyepatch, releasing the ninth Angel contained within.
 She converts Eva-02 to a new form, but is absorbed by Eva-13.
 Inside, Asuka meets the original member of the Shikinami clone series she's a part of.
 Asuka is shown to have fought the other clones as a child before being selected as a pilot.
 Lamenting not having anyone to take care of her, Kensuke appears, dressed as her stuffed doll, and reassures her.
-Asuka is then present in an adult body, and Shinji thanks her for saying she liked him, and tells her he liked her as well, before him and Mari bid her farewell.
+Asuka is then present in an adult body, and Shinji thanks her for saying she liked him, and tells her he liked her as well, before he and Mari bid her farewell.
 In the final scene of the film, she is last seen on a train platform in a rebuilt world.